git-abra/Neuzy/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ---
+## Help
+The fastest way to receive support in case of problems is to open an issue on GitHub.

+---
 ## Donate

 Feel free to [donate](https://www.paypal.com/donate/?hosted_button_id=5Q5JDX5GB2UD4) if you want to support me :)